Students will learn the genre of autobiographical writing by using a personal picture to create a well-developed plot.

 - Peer Evaluation (PDF) This is a guide to help students evaluate each other's writing.

 Set Up and Prepare

-Directions: Students should all have a personal photograph to use for their writing assignment.
-Encourage students to choose a photograph in which they are visible.
+- Have students bring in a personal photograph to use for their writing assignment.
+Encourage them to choose a photo in which they are visible.

 Step 2: Many times, beginning the essay is the most difficult part about writing.
 To help my students get into the flow, I have them discuss, with a partner, the story that's taking place within the picture.
 Allow enough time for both students to discuss their photographs.